Native defects and impurities in talcum quasi-2D layers: Author contributions

 \section{Author contributions}

-G.D., V.I., and J.D.\ performed the DFT calculation.
+G.D., V.I., and J.D.\ performed the DFT calculation, while O.B.L. performed the GW+BSE calculations.
 The results were analyzed with contributions from all authors.
 V.I.\ conceived the idea of the project and supervised the work.
 The manuscript was written by V.I.\ and G.D.\ with inputs from the coauthors.